-Food Addiction Books The books are selected to educate food addicts about the science behind food addiction, support for recovery, and uplifting novels to encourage reading in support of cognitive restoration.
+Food Addiction Books.
+The books are selected to educate food addicts about the science, to support, and to entertain.

 Food Addiction Research.
 This site provides education about the kinds of research conducted in food addiction.